konklone/tmcw.github.com/_posts/2013-03-05-math-for-pictures.md

 the sine function generates `y` coordinates, and cosine generates `x` coordinates.

+<iframe width='640' height='300' class='white-on-white' src='http://mistakes.io/#5087852'> </iframe>

+We call it a _unit circle_ because the distance from the center to each point is 1.

 Both functions take as an argument an angle in radians, and return a number which you can interpret as a distance from the center of the circle.
 The center of the circle, for a unit circle, is at